 First, it’s crucial to be selective about the plugins you add to your blog.
 Think quality over quantity.
 Too many poor plugins can slow your site down.
 It’s better to have a handful of strong, multipurpose plugins than a high number of thin, poorly maintained ones.
 Plus, the fewer you have, the easier they are to manage.

 When browsing plugins, it’s recommended you check the ratings, reviews, and the number of active installations.
 Thousands of active installations and four or five-star ratings are a good indicator that this plugin is safe to use.

 You might also consider checking the developer’s support and documentation.
-Ideally, you should only pick plugins that are actively updated (try to avoid ones updated in at least six months).
+Ideally, you should only pick plugins that are actively updated (try to avoid ones that haven’t been updated in at least six months).

 After you pick and install plugins, keep them updated at all times.
 Outdated plugins can cause security vulnerabilities and compatibility issues.
 Finally, make it a habit to delete any inactive or unused plugins from your WordPress site.

 Starting and running your first WordPress blog can be intimidating.
 Fortunately, there are plenty of plugins that can take an otherwise basic and bland blog and turn it into a dynamic, unique, and fully functioning one.